 - Walk through this small car parking area and 15 metres beyond it you pass a Box Hill Notice Board.
 In a further 30 metres you pass a National Trust Donation cairn on your left, with a three-way footpath sign and a wooden kissing gate, next to a metal fieldgate, on your left-hand side.

-- Go through this wooden gate to the left of a metal fieldgate, and keep ahead along a gravel and earth track, gently uphill, your initial direction 145 degrees, ignoring all ways off.
+- Go through this wooden gate to the left of a metal fieldgate, and keep ahead along a gravel and earth track, gently uphill, your initial direction 145°, ignoring all ways off.
 In 800 metres [!] you bear left at a path junction and you come to a four-way path junction (with another four-way junction 15 metres below on your right).
-Here turn left, your direction 100 degrees.
+Here turn left, your direction 100°.

-- Keep to this broad path, gently uphill, ignoring all ways off through a wood (Ashurst Rough) then along its left-hand edge near residential property, for 400 metres, coming out onto road by a bridleway sign.
+- Keep to this broad path, gently uphill, ignoring all ways off, through a wood (Ashurst Rough) then along its left-hand edge near residential property, for 400 metres, coming out onto road by a bridleway sign.
 Here turn left for 20 metres, then cross the road to enter the Smith and Western bar and grill’s car park .
-Walk through the car park, with the bar on your left, and take the footpath in the right-hand corner, passing a low pipe barrier, your direction 250 degrees.
+Walk through the car park, with the bar on your left, and [!] take the footpath in the right-hand corner, passing a low pipe barrier, your direction 250°.

-- In 225 metres bear left with the path (there is a car park and a road on your right-hand side), your direction 225 degrees.
-In 110 metres, the path descends to a path T-junction with a multi-branch oak tree opposite [!]
-Fork right, your direction due west.
+- In 225 metres bear left with the path (there is a car park and a road on your right-hand side), your direction 225°.
+In 110 metres, the path descends to a path T-junction with a multi-branch oak tree opposite [!].
+Here fork right, your direction due west.

 - Go down six flights of steps, steeply, taking care in slippery conditions, following acorn signs on the way down.
 Ignore a path off to the left at the bottom of the fifth flight.

-- Near the bottom, at the end of the sixth flight, ignore a path to your left and bear right , your direction now 300 degrees.
+- Near the bottom, at the end of the sixth flight, ignore a path to your left and bear right , your direction now 300°.
 In 70 metres go down a seventh (and final) flight of steps.
 In 60 metres you come to a path junction, where you take the left hand branch, straight ahead, to follow the path to the stepping stones.
-120 metres you come to the banks of the River Mole, to stepping stones . ([!]
-If the river is in spate and or the stepping stones are covered, return to the path junction 120 metres back and take the path to the footbridge, along the bank of the river for 150 metres to turn left over the footbridge, then turn left to rejoin the main walk directions in the car park).
+120 metres you come to the banks of the River Mole, to the Stepping Stones . ([!]
+If the river is in spate and the stepping stones are under water, making it unsafe to cross them, return to the path junction 120 metres back and take the path on your right to the footbridge, along the bank of the river for 150 metres to turn left over the footbridge, then on its far side turn left again to follow the path through woodland to rejoin the main walk directions in the car park).

-- Cross the stepping stones and in 100 metres go through a car park to come out on to the A24 road.
+- If safe, cross the stepping stones and in 100 metres go through a car park to come out on to the A24 road.

 - Cross both carriageways and the central reservation of this busy road with care, slightly to your left.
 Take the signposted North Downs Way ahead, a surfaced lane, in 15 metres going through a metal gate in the left-hand side of an estate gateway.

-- Turn left, and in 15 metres go through a wooden swing gate, to keep ahead along a path between vines, your direction 170 degrees.
+- Turn left, and in 15 metres go through a wooden swing gate, to keep ahead along a path between vines, your direction 170°.
 In 280 metres, where this path meets a main access road, turn left to Denbies Visitor Centre and Restaurant .
 After tea, retrace your steps to the main path junction.

-- Back at the path junction, turn right, and in 15 metres go through a wooden kissing gate.
-Cross a narrow field and go through another wooden kissing gate in 50 metres.
-Keep ahead down a narrow path between a hedge and fence, and in 200 metres you cross an unmade road, to continue on a path immediately ahead, between fences, your direction 40 degrees.
+- Back at the path junction, turn right and in 15 metres go through a new metal kissing gate.
+Cross a narrow field and go through another new metal kissing gate in 50 metres.
+Keep ahead down a narrow path between a hedge and fence, and in 200 metres you cross an unmade road, to continue on a path immediately ahead, between fences, your direction 40°.

 - In 30 metres you pass an arch gateway on your left-hand side with its plaque dedicated to Fanny Burney, diarist and novelist, and the timber-framed Westhumble Chapel.
-In a further 25 metres, cross the road bridge and turn right to Box Hill and Westhumble railway station.
+In a further 25 metres, cross the road bridge and turn right to Box Hill & Westhumble Railway Station .
 Cross over the railway’s footbridge for trains back to London.